e183b796621afbf902067460/bs-thesis/README.md

 Depends on: [defi-head-core](https://github.com/e183b796621afbf902067460/defi-head-core) and for tests will be needed [defi-providers-fabric](https://github.com/e183b796621afbf902067460/defi-providers-fabric).

 ---
 It's a core framework for interacting with smart contracts.
 The purpose of the framework is to implement the logic of the certain smart contract.
 All contracts inherit the [`IContract`](https://github.com/e183b796621afbf902067460/defi-head-core/blob/master/head/interfaces/contracts/builder.py) logic.

+# Usage
 Let's build our first contract:
 ```
 from head.interfaces.contracts.builder import IContract